Common Financial Aid Questions for Undergraduates

 If you believe your situation is special, please write us a detailed letter of explanation.

-You may be eligible for additional financial aid if there has been a change in your financial financial circumstances that was not reported on your initial aid application.
+You may be eligible for additional financial aid if there has been a change in your financial circumstances that were not reported on your initial aid application.
 Such changes may affect the calculation of your expected contribution towards college costs.
-Please refer to the Changes and Special Circumstances page for more information.
+Please refer to the Changes to Reported Information Form on the Applications and Forms page for undergraduate students for more information.

 Yes, if you withdraw from Georgetown or change the number of credit hours for which you are enrolled, your eligibility could change.
 Before you make any changes in your enrollment, you should contact your representative in the OSFS to discuss how it may affect your eligibility for financial aid.